Calls to action are underrated - 11 ideas for the perfect CTA

 Spotify

-Spotify's communications are usually pretty excellent.
-They are clear and concise, with first time users through to existing customers.
-Most people can understand what they need to do next when they see a Spotify CTA and even what to expect when they get there.
+Spotify's communications are excellent and their calls to action strong.
+They are clear and concise, with first time users through to existing customers under no illusion to what they need to do next.
+Most people can understand what they need to do next when they see a Spotify CTA and even what to expect when they get there!

 BeMoto